 Your "local" for your holiday in Glenelg!
 Only a two minute walk from The Lodge, the Inn serves evening meals, lunches and all day coffees.
 Nice atmosphere with a log fire, beer garden and frequent music sessions.

 Glen Beag.
-Open every day in season, teas, really nice coffees and an imaginative variety of baking using home grown organic produce.
+Open intermittently in the season, teas, really nice coffees and a variety of baking using home grown organic produce.
 Great place to stop if you are walking to the Brochs.

 Skye Ferry slip.
 Serve yourself, tea, coffee and biscuits plus some local tourist information, all in a stunning location.